Hugh MacDonald (vicar apostolic of the Highland District): The Year of the Pillaging

 After Culloden, Rebel Hunting by John Seymour Lucas depicts the rigorous search for Jacobites during (Bliadhna nan Creach "The Year of the Pillaging").

-According to Bishop John Geddes, "Immediately after the Battle of Culloden, orders were issued for the demolishing all the Catholic chapels and for apprehending the priests."
+According to John Geddes, "Immediately after the Battle of Culloden, orders were issued for the demolishing all the Catholic chapels and for apprehending the priests."
 Historian John Watts confirms that this policy was followed by government troops and that, "In doing so, they appear to have been acting on official orders."

-After Culloden, Bishop MacDonald's movements as a fugitive are difficult to precisely document and he said in later years only that he, "lurked the best way he could."
+After Culloden, MacDonald's movements as a fugitive are difficult to precisely document and he said in later years only that he, "lurked the best way he could."
 It is known that he was sometimes in hiding at the chapel, library, and former seminary upon Eilean Bàn in Loch Morar.

 For this reason, Royal Navy crews under the command of Captain John Fergussone of and Captain Duff of portaged over nine miles of rough, uncharted, and previously thought impassable terrain.
-They were seeking to capture the Bishop and high-ranking Jacobite Army leader Lord Lovat, who were correctly suspected of meeting with each other upon Eilean Bàn on 8 June 1746.
-Although the Bishop and the others on the island saw the sailors coming from afar off and managed to escape the island and flee the loch-side in the nick of time, the crew of HMS Furnace continued searching in caves surrounding the Loch and eventually succeeded in capturing Lord Lovat.
+They were seeking to capture the bishop and high-ranking Jacobite Army leader Lord Lovat, who were correctly suspected of meeting with each other upon Eilean Bàn on 8 June 1746.
+Although the bishop and the others on the island saw the sailors coming from afar off and managed to escape the island and flee the loch-side in the nick of time, the crew of HMS Furnace continued searching in caves surrounding the Loch and eventually succeeded in capturing Lord Lovat.

-According to a later report by Bishop John Geddes, Lovat had gone to Eilean Bàn to make his Confession and be received back into the Catholic Church by Bishop MacDonald.
+According to a later report by John Geddes, Lovat had gone to Eilean Bàn to make his Confession and be received back into the Catholic Church by MacDonald.

 According to a report of the action for the Duke of Newcastle, upon the island, "They found the before-named Popish bishop's house and chapel; which the sailors quickly gutted and demolished, merrily adorning themselves with the spoils of the chapel.
 In the scramble, a great many books and papers were tossed about and destroyed."

 According to historian John Watts, some of the chapel and seminary foundation stones may still be seen upon Eilean Bàn today.
-He has termed the 8 June 1746 book burning and the destruction of most of Bishop MacDonald personal papers, "an irreplaceable loss both for the eighteenth-century Church and the scholar of today."
+He has termed the 8 June 1746 book burning and the destruction of most of MacDonald personal papers, "an irreplaceable loss both for the eighteenth-century Church and the scholar of today."

-The Bishop remained in hiding in the neighbouring countryside until, on the sixth rescue attempt ordered by the Comte de Maurepas, the French Minister of Marine, he, the prince, Donald Cameron of Lochiel, and Dr Archibald Cameron of Lochiel were all successfully evacuated from the Prince's Cairn at Loch nan Uamh to France on 19 September 1746.
+The bishop remained in hiding in the neighbouring countryside until, on the sixth rescue attempt ordered by the Comte de Maurepas, the French Minister of Marine, he, the prince, Donald Cameron of Lochiel, and Dr Archibald Cameron of Lochiel were all successfully evacuated from the Prince's Cairn at Loch nan Uamh to France on 19 September 1746.